 A. Dear Karl,

 I’m not saying that it’s simple to market a new peer conference.
-As you point out, people are accustomed to seeing a pre-determined schedule of conference sessions and speakers, which influences their decision on whether to attend.
+As you point out, people are accustomed to seeing a pre-determined schedule of conference sessions and speakers.
+This influences their decision on whether to attend.
 (I cover this “program trap” in Chapter 4 of Conferences That Work: Creating Events That People Love.)
 Many wonder a) how you can create a great conference program at the event and b) how good the resulting conference will be.
 Your marketing has to address these concerns.

 In my experience there’s an essential prerequisite for a new peer conference to get off the ground: a core group of organizers who understand and believe in peer process (ideally, but not necessarily, through experience) and who are committed and prepared to proselytize the envisaged event to their professional circles.
 My rule of thumb is that this group should contain at least five people.

 Once you have your core group in place, your marketing should feature the peer conference format without going into all the details.
-Intrigue potential attendees, especially those who are tired of traditional conferences, and talk up the proven nature of the design.
+Intrigue potential attendees, especially those tired of traditional conferences, and talk up the proven nature of the design.
 Here’s an example of what you might say:

 Have you attended a conference about TOPIC recently?
 Then you probably sat in room after room with scores of other attendees listening to outside experts talk about topics that weren’t quite what you were interested in.
 You were sure there were some interesting people to talk to, people who had the same questions you did (and maybe even some answers)—but how could you find who they were and meet them among the swirling crowds?
 Did you come away frustrated, feeling that only a small portion of the time you attended was valuable to you?